Vista Social

 Image Source: BeamJobs.com

+This template from BeamJobs has all the essentials you need to whip up a killer resume.
 The layout is well-structured, while key details are highlighted well.
 Prospective employers will also appreciate the single-page design, which makes it easier to scan the resume for relevant information.
+Plus, the template also has impactful placeholders.

+For example, the resume mentions what the applicant can bring to the table in the career objective section.
 The work experience section also includes specific numbers and processes.
 This gives companies a glimpse of what they can achieve with the new social media manager on board.

 2. Beige modern resume template from Canva